pswhdev/parenting_in_munich/README.md

 Inspired by this experience, I created this website to provide the useful information I wished I had as a new parent in Munich.
 "Parenting in Munich" is designed to help new and expecting parents with parenting tips, health, education, and bureaucratic information.

-Visit ythe deployed site [Parenting in Munich](https://parenting-in-munich-site-527d6bb8b97c.herokuapp.com/)
+Visit the deployed site [Parenting in Munich](https://parenting-in-munich-site-527d6bb8b97c.herokuapp.com/)

 ---